 On this page you will find information and examples of documents that will assist you in making sure that your documents meet the requirements for making a Tier 4 visa application.
 This page should be used in conjunction with our information on minimising risk for visa applications.
 If you are unsure as to whether or not your documents meet the requirements, we are more than happy to check them for you.
-Further details on how to submit your documents for checking can be found at the bottom of this webpage.

 Your financial documents are one of the most important pieces of evidence that you will need to include with your application.
 Whether you are sponsored or are using your own bank statements, you need to make absolutely sure that they meet the requirements as outlined below: